The Empty Room Inside Loneliness

 The next loneliness may need honesty.

-The next may need treatment, routine, medicine, therapy, work, sunlight, less doom-scrolling, and fewer late-night negotiations with despair.
+The next may need routine, work, sunlight, less doom-scrolling, and fewer late-night negotiations with doom.

 The deeper loneliness may need the slow rebuilding of a friendly inner voice.

 That last one is hard.
-We are not trained for emptiness.
-We are trained for noise.
-Notifications, opinions, family advice, television debates, religious slogans, market alerts, neighborhood gossip, the endless ding-dong of modern life.
+We are trained for noise: notifications, opinions, family advice, television debates, market alerts, neighborhood gossip, the endless ding-dong of modern life.
 Silence feels like something has gone wrong, like a fridge stopping at night.

 Make tea properly.